MaximeWeyl/goTestifyRecursive/README.md

 ### The problem

-If you've into testing, you surely wrote a lot of such code :
+If you've been into testing, you surely wrote a lot of such code :

 ```go
 package main